-Bachelor of Arts, Bachelor of Science, Associate of Arts degree or diploma from an accredited college or university in nursing, and one year of full-time or equivalent part-time clinical experience;

-- c.
-In addition to meeting education and experience requirements, NOCM nurses must possess, or develop before providing program services, the following knowledge base and skills. - i.
-The NOCM nurse knowledge base must include: - (A) the medical, behavioral, habilitative, and rehabilitative conditions and requirements of the population to be served; - (B) the laws and policies related to the nursing oversight and care management services program; - (C) the terminology commonly used in human services fields or settings; - (D) the elements of the nursing oversight and care management services; and - ii. the resources available to meet the training needs of the recipient and the recipient's care givers.
-The NOCM nurse skill set must include: - (A) the ability to develop and implement a nursing plans and training plans for recipients and care givers; - (B) the ability to organize, evaluate, and present information orally and in writing; and - (C) the ability to work with professional and support staff.
+Nursing oversight and care management nurse. a.
+NOCM nurses must be at least 18 years of age, and qualified through experience and education to provide NOCM services for the population to be served. b.
+Required education and additional experience: Bachelor of Arts, Bachelor of Science, Associate of Arts degree or diploma from an accredited college or university in nursing, and one year of full-time or equivalent part-time clinical experience; c.
+In addition to meeting education and experience requirements, NOCM nurses must possess, or develop before providing program services, the following knowledge base and skills. i.
+The NOCM nurse knowledge base must include: (A) the medical, behavioral, habilitative, and rehabilitative conditions and requirements of the population to be served; (B) the laws and policies related to the nursing oversight and care management services program; (C) the terminology commonly used in human services fields or settings; (D) the elements of the nursing oversight and care management services; and ii. the resources available to meet the training needs of the recipient and the recipient's care givers.
+The NOCM nurse skill set must include: (A) the ability to develop and implement a nursing plans and training plans for recipients and care (B) the ability to organize, evaluate, and present information orally and in writing; and (C) the ability to work with professional and support staff.
+Verification of Provider Qualifications Entity Responsible for Verification:

-License: Alaska Department of Health, Division of Health Care Services, Residential Licensing Unit Certification: SDS Provider Certification and Compliance Unit
+License: Alaska Department of Health, Division of Health Care Services, Licensing and Certification

 Otl vice Type: her Service

-As provided in 42 CFR §440.180(b)(9), the State requests the authority to provide the following additional service specified in statute.
-Service Title:
+spe provided in 42 CFR §440.180(b)(9), the Sta cified in statute. vice Title: te requests the authority to provide the following additional service not

 Re sidential Supported Living Services

 HC BS Taxonomy:

 Category 1: Sub-Category 1:

 Category 2: Sub-Category 2:

 Category 3: Sub-Category 3:

 Ser vice Definition (Scope):

 Category 4: Sub-Category 4:

 dai res aw res rec ins Pay imp ly living, but whose need for institutional le idential supported-living setting.
 These serv ake personnel who must be on-site and availidential settings must provide a home-like elipients, and social and recreational activities titutionalization.
 In the method by which the costs of poorted living is specified in Appendix I-5.
 If provided for participants who need assistance with the activities of evel of care can be met through the support provided in a 24-hour rices are provided in residential settings staffed 24 hours a day by lable to meet both scheduled and unpredictable participant needs.
-The invironment where supervision, safety, and security are available for some are provided in addition to the services necessary to prevent and board, including the cost of building maintenance, upkeep and for room and board are excluded from payment for residential Payment is not made, directly or indirectly, to members of the
+The invironment where supervision, safety, and security are available for some are provided in addition to the services necessary to prevent and board, including the cost of building maintenance, upkeep and of room and board are excluded from payment for residential Payment is not made, directly or indirectly, to members of the

 ind lividual's immediate family, except as provide ded in Appendix C-2. unt, frequency, or duration of this service:

-Sno chy applicable (ii any) minis on the amor int, frequency, or duration of this service.
+Sno chy applicable (ii any) ininis on the amou int, frequency, or duration of this service.